 At this time of year, the clocks go forward, the days get a little longer and there’s (usually!) a feeling of excitement that spring has finally sprung!
-People are preparing to spend Easter weekend with their loved ones, enjoying each other’s company and of course, the food.
+People are preparing to spend Easter weekend with their loved ones (whether it is enjoying each other’s company in person or virtually), and of course, the food.

 Adverts invite us to fill our homes with spring bunnies, eggs galore and to stock up well to feed our loved ones over the long weekend.
 Springtime is celebrated with new life – fluffy chicks, leaping lambs and other young animals exploring their world, under the watchful and loving eyes of their mothers.